John Copley, 1st Baron Lyndhurst: Family

-In 1819 Lord Lyndhurst married Sarah, a daughter of Charles Brunsden and widow of Lieutenant-Colonel Charles Thomas, who was killed at Waterloo.
-She died in 1834, and three years later, in August 1837, he married secondly Georgiana Goldsmith (1807–1901), daughter of writer Lewis Goldsmith, of Paris.
-They had one daughter, Georgiana Susan Copley, who married Sir Charles Du Cane, Governor of Tasmania.
+In 1819 Copley married Sarah, a daughter of Charles Brunsden and widow of Lieutenant-Colonel Charles Thomas, who was killed at Waterloo.
+She died in 1834, and three years later, in August 1837, he married Georgiana Goldsmith (1807–1901), daughter of writer Lewis Goldsmith, of Paris.
+They had two daughters, Georgiana Susan Copley, who married Sir Charles Du Cane, Governor of Tasmania, and Sophia Clarence Copley (1828–1911), who married Hamilton Beckett and is buried near her father in Highgate Cemetery.

 Since his second wife came from a family of Jewish origins, it may be her influence which led Lyndhurst to support the Jewish Emancipation of 1858, when the law which had restricted the Parliamentary oath of office to Christians was changed, leading to the admission of Jews into parliament.
 Lyndhurst also advocated women's rights in questions of divorce.

 He died in London on 12 October 1863 and was buried in Highgate Cemetery; as he left no son, his peerage became extinct.
 Lady Lyndhurst died in London 22 December 1901, aged 94.